 Nature-inspired, hand-crafted cutout and stencil art with a Japanese folk art aesthetic by Mayuko Fujino

 I am a self-taught paper cutout and stencil artist from Japan based in Columbia County, NY.
-Inspired by traditional Japanese stencil textile designs and the Mingei folk art movement, I have been making art since 1999 for clients such as the National Audubon Society, Atlantic Magazine, and the Nature Conservancy.
+Inspired by traditional Japanese stencil textile designs and the Mingei folk art movement, I have been making art since 1999 for clients such as the National Audubon Society, the Nature Conservancy, and Williams Sonoma.

 I make natural pigments from invasive plants and rocks gathered in the Hudson Valley, NY, where I live.
 Through this material process, I embed ecological management and natural history directly into the work.